interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 There also is `CommandCompletion` which you can overwrite too.
 That fires on every interactions usage.

-## I Need A Custom Parameter Type
+## Custom Parameter Type

 If your bot is complex enough, you might find yourself wanting to use custom models in your commands.

 To do this, you'll want to use a string option, and define a converter.
-Information on how to use converters can be found [on the converter page](/Guides/08 Converters).
+Information on how to use converters can be found [on the converter page](../08 Converters).

-## I Want To Make A Prefixed/Text Command Too
+## Prefixed/Text Commands

-You're in luck!
-You can use a hybrid command, which is a slash command that also gets converted to an equivalent prefixed command under the hood.
+To use prefixed commands, instead of typing `/my_command`, you will need to type instead `!my_command`, provided that the prefix you set is `!`.

-Hybrid commands are their own extension, and require [prefixed commands to set up beforehand](/interactions.py/Guides/26 Prefixed Commands).
+Hybrid commands are are slash commands that also get converted to an equivalent prefixed command under the hood.
+They are their own extension, and require [prefixed commands to be set up beforehand](/interactions.py/Guides/26 Prefixed Commands).
 After that, use the `setup` function in the `hybrid_commands` extension in your main bot file.

 Your setup can (but doesn't necessarily have to) look like this: